Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 1.2.
 Common injuries suffered in accidents on a landlord’s property

-These accidents can cause some severe injuries, including:
+These accidents can cause some severe injuries and disabilities, including:

 - Broken bones, especially to hands, wrists, and arms as you try to break your fall,